 Where there are domain labels that have previously determined to have been abusively registered or used (e.g., as a result of a UDRP or court proceeding), a limited number (up to 50) of these may be added to a Clearinghouse record (i.e., these names may be mapped to an existing record for which the trademark has already been verified by the Clearinghouse).
 Attempts to register these as domain names will generate the Claims notices as well as the notices to the relevant rights holders (for both Claims 1 and 2).

 The BC is greatly relieved that ICANN is acknowledging that registrants should be informed when registering a domain that has been previously abusively registered or used.
-It just makes sense to learn from past experience, particularly when a neutral and non-binding notice could help a future registrant avoid the same mistake made by past registrants in other TLDs.
+It makes great sense to learn from past experience, particularly when a notification could help a future registrant avoid the same mistake made by past registrants in other TLDs.

 For over 3 years, the BC has recommended that ICANN’s new gTLD program explicitly deal with second-level domains that were found to be abusively registered or used.
 In our Nov-2009 comments (link), we recommended that URS and UDRP decisions should result in notices when future registrants register the same second-level string:

 Successful complainant must also have option to have domain suspended until end of its current registration term, and then indefinitely flagged.
-Flag shall be recorded in the clearinghouse so that if anyone seeks to register such name(s) again, they would get a notice.“
+Flag shall be recorded in the clearinghouse so that if anyone seeks to register such name(s) again, they would get a notice.

-The BC is actively considering the arbitrary limit of 50 related names for each Clearinghouse record.
+The BC is carefully considering the arbitrary limit of 50 related names for each Clearinghouse record.
 For some businesses, 50 related names will be more than enough.
 But a few BC members have spent over a decade battling domain name fraud and abuse aimed at customers and users of their brands.
 Some brands may have more than 50 domains that have been shown to be abusively registered and used.
 If so, the Strawman Solution may need to allow sufficient related domains to cover all actual instances of past abuse.

-As noted above, the BC believes that TM claim notices provide valuable information to registrants, and should be continued indefinitely, or at least until their effectiveness is objectively evaluated.
+As noted above, the BC believes that TM claim notices provide valuable information to registrants, and should be required indefinitely, or at least until their effectiveness is objectively evaluated.

-If TM claim notices are providing value to registrants and TM holders alike, it makes no sense to shut-down notification after an arbitrary period.
+If TM claim notices are providing value to registrants and TM holders alike, it makes no sense to discontinue notification after an arbitrary period.
 In fact, the absence of a TM notice one day after notices cease is likely to generate “false negatives,” where registrants assume that the lack of TM notice means their desired domain is free and clear of potential TM conflicts or restrictions on use.

 The BC also recognizes that an extended or permanent notice service would impose incremental expenses on registrars and registries.
-Accordingly, the BC supports a reasonable fee for extended notice services, based on cost recovery for registrars, registries, and the TM Clearinghouse provider.
+Accordingly, the BC supports a reasonable fee for extended notice services.
+While we have no specific recommendation for the fee amount, the BC believes it should be based on cost recovery for registrars, registries, and the TM Clearinghouse provider.
 These fees might be collected through an addition to the annual TM Clearinghouse renewal fee.

 Strawman Proposal for Limited Preventative Registration Mechanism:

-The Limited Preventative Registration (LPR) would be a mechanism for trademark owners to prevent second- level registration of their marks (exact matches, plus character strings previously determined to have been abusively registered or used) across all gTLD registries, upon payment of a reasonable fee, with appropriate safeguards for registrants with a legitimate right or interest.
+While specifically not a part of the Strawman proposal, Limited Preventative Registration (LPR) would be a mechanism for trademark owners to prevent second- level registration of their marks (exact matches, plus character strings previously determined to have been abusively registered or used) across all gTLD registries, upon payment of a reasonable fee, with appropriate safeguards for registrants with a legitimate right or interest.

-The BC has previously endorsed a blocking mechanism, as part of Feb-2012 request for improvements to rights protection mechanisms:
+The BC has previously endorsed a reservation mechanism, as part of Feb-2012 request for improvements to rights protection mechanisms: